cristian-encalada/holbertonschool-low_level_programming/pointers_arrays_strings/more_pointers_arrays_strings/README.md

 * [C - Pointers](https://www.tutorialspoint.com/cprogramming/c_pointers.htm)
 * [C - Strings](https://www.tutorialspoint.com/cprogramming/c_strings.htm)
 * [Memory Layout](https://aticleworld.com/memory-layout-of-c-program/)
-## Learned Topics
-### General
-* What are pointers and how to use them
-* What are arrays and how to use them
-* What are the differences between pointers and arrays
-* How to use strings and how to manipulate them
-* Scope of variables
 ## Requirements
 ### General
 * Allowed editors: ``vi``, ``vim``, ``emacs``